 Back cover of the exhibition catalogue.
 (Design by Glenn Smith)

-Creators featured in the exhibition are listed on the back cover of the exhibition catalogue, above.
-They exhibited applications of comic art in animation, painting, posters, book covers, and skate boards and a range of mediums from pen and ink to digital imaging.
+Creators featured in the exhibition, all 27 of them, are listed on the back cover of the exhibition catalogue, above.
+They exhibited applications of comics art in a range of mediums from pen and ink to digital imaging.
+These were applied in animation, painting, posters, book covers and skate boards.

-Display of Cruel World minicomics by Anton Emdin.
+Exhibit of Cruel World minicomics by Anton Emdin.

-Display of Black Light Angels minicomics by Louise Graber.
+Exhibit of Black Light Angels minicomics by Louise Graber.

-Commenting on the emergence of the underground comix in Australia in his book Panel By Panel, John Ryan pointed to the social context of the 1970’s as a period in which a sense of national pride developed and led to a consequent interest in locally made comics.
-That first wave of Australian alternative comics was seemingly motivated by the North American Underground Comix movement.
-Like the Abstract Expressionist art movement of the 1950s, which Australia seemed to have mysteriously imported, rather than organically grown, these comics initially appeared derivative but later developed an Australian style.
+Noting the emergence of underground comix in Australia in his book Panel By Panel…John Ryan pointed to the social context of the 1970’s.
+This was a period in which a sense of national pride emerged.
+This led to a consequent interest in locally made art.
+That first wave of Australian alternative comics also seems to have been influenced by the North American Underground Comix movement.
+As in the Abstract Expressionist art movement of the 1950s, Australia seemed to have imported rather than grown, the art.
+Initially appearing somewhat derivative an Australian style later developed .

-Louise Graber with a painting of a panel from her comic Black Light Angels in the exhibition.
+Louise Graber with her painting of a panel from her comic Black Light Angels from the exhibition.

-These comics can be seen as an echo of the Underground comix of the late 1960s that began in San Francisco, different in style and content to the mainstream North American super-hero themed comics, they opened up the way for autobiographical and artform genres.
-At the Florida conference it was exciting to hear from some of the creative figures from the original Underground as well as to describe Glenno’s work, and argue that it had some resonance with what they had done.
+I had attended the Underground(s) conference on Comics and Graphic Novels at the University of Florida in 2003.
+It was organised by Donald Ault.
+At that conference I presented a research paper…titled “Down Under Ground: Emotional and Oppositional Outpourings from Sydney’s Subculture in the Comics of Glenn Smith”.
+Smith’s comics seemed to be an echo of the Underground comix of the late 1960s that began in San Francisco.
+They were different in style and content to the mainstream North American super-hero themed comics.
+They opened up the way for autobiographical and artform approaches.
+At that conference I heard from some of the creative figures from the original Underground(see back cover of program below).
+It was pleasing to describe Glenno’s work, and argue that it had some resonance with what they had done.

 Front cover of Underground(s) conference program.
 (Design by William S. Kartalopoulos)